nbittich/adana/README.md

 ```

-To get the length of an array, you can use the buil-in function `length`
+To get the length of an array, you can use the built-in function `length`

 ```python
 >> arr_len = length(arr) # 7